pugjs/pug-en/src/language/inheritance.md

 * Add the variables to the Pug [options](../api/reference.html#options) object, or define them in unbuffered code in a parent template.
 The child template will inherit these variables.
 * Define the variables *in a block* in the child template.
 Extending templates must have at least one block, or it would be empty --- just define your variables there.

+For the same reason, Pug's [buffered comments](comments.html) cannot appear at the top level of an extending template: They produce HTML comments which would have nowhere to go in the resulting HTML.
+(Unbuffered Pug comments, however, can still go anywhere.)